chandlerstevenson/Optics-Research/README.md

 - Signal processing and smoothing
 - Real-time plotting and GUI applications
 - Optimal window size detection for time-series analysis
+- Rank calculations and vector analysis
+- Pixel analysis and histogram plotting

 Each script is designed to perform specific tasks essential for analyzing physiological signals, image processing, and time-series data.
 The following sections describe each script's functionality, dependencies, and usage instructions.